How to Grow Onion Microgreens and Leeks Too!

 A Bit of a Warning

-Onion and leek microgreens have a tendency to dry and brownout at the tips.
-I'm not sure if this is because of the close proximity to the lights, or a lack of water.
+Onion and leek microgreens tend to dry and brown out at the tips.
+I’m unsure if this is because of the proximity to the lights or a lack of water.

 When you see this happening, it's time to harvest the remaining greens and store them dry in the crisper.